 All states have their own requirements when it comes to establishing safe and fair working conditions.
 Our Fort Lauderdale, FL work injury lawyer shares that at the most basic level, states require all businesses to provide employees with a safe and healthy working environment.

 There may be additional requirements placed upon businesses in certain industries, like construction or manufacturing.
-Illnesses that develop over a long period of time may also qualify for workers’ compensation; but this kind of compensation is generally limited.
+Illnesses that develop over a long period may also qualify for workers’ compensation, but this kind of benefit is generally limited.

-As an experienced Fort Lauderdale work injury lawyer can agree, accidents can happen in any workplace, even when there are safety regulations in place.
-If an employee is injured on the job, it is usually recommended that the employee report his or her injury to the employer right away if you are injured while at work.
+As an experienced Fort Lauderdale, FL work injury lawyer can agree, accidents can happen in any workplace, even when there are safety regulations in place.
+It’s essential to report an injury to your employer right away if you are injured while at work.
 Injured workers have the right to seek immediate medical treatment, if necessary.

 If a worker is injured on the job and his or her employer has workers’ compensation insurance, then the worker has the right to file a claim.
-The employee also has the legal right to hire a Fort Lauderdale work injury lawyer for representation throughout the process.
+The employee also has the legal right to hire a Fort Lauderdale, FL work injury lawyer for representation throughout the process.